 Activities in Bwindi Impenetrable National Park

-The main activity is “gorilla tracking” to thehabituated 8 families of mountain gorillas (Habinyanja, Nkuringo, Rushegura, Nshongi, Mishaya, Mubare, Bitukura and Oruzogo), Gorilla filming is also possible.
-Hiking trails are open to people to sight birds, butterflies and primates, trees (along the Munyaga, Waterfall, Rushura, River Ivy and Bamboo zone trials).
+The main activity is “gorilla tracking” to the habituatedhabituated 8 families of mountain gorillas (Habinyanja, Nkuringo, Rushegura, Nshongi, Mishaya, Mubare, Bitukura, and Oruzogo), Gorilla filming is also possible.
+Hiking trails are open to people to sight birds, butterflies, and primates, trees (along the Munyaga, Waterfall, Rushura, River Ivy, and Bamboo zone trials).

-Specially recommended for bird watchers are the River Ivy and Mubwindi swamp nature walks.
+Especially recommended for bird watchers are the River Ivy and Mubwindi swamp nature walks.
 Cultural walk to Buhoma village community, to see the traditional homestead, the local healer, the banana brewing, handicraft and cultural performances for Batwa.
-The mountain biking is also evolving.
+Mountain biking is also evolving.

 Accessibility to Bwindi Impenetrable National Park